Four-dimensional complete gradient shrinking Ricci solitons with half positive isotropic curvature: Introduction

-As a consequence of Theorem \ref{thm:quadraticofC1}, it follows that any gradient shrinking K\"ahler-Ricci soliton of complex dimension two with nonnegative isotropic curvature must have nonnegative curvature operator $Rm\ge 0$.
-In particular, this leads to a new and more direct proof of the following classification result, first shown by Li-Ni-Wang \cite{Li-Ni-Wang:18}, for gradient shrinking K\"ahler-Ricci solitons of complex dimension two with nonnegative isotropic curvature.
+As a consequence of Theorem \ref{thm:quadraticofC1}, we obtain the following classification result, first observed by Li-Ni-Wang \cite{Li-Ni-Wang:18} (see Corollary 3.1 in \cite{Li-Ni-Wang:18}), for gradient K\"ahler-Ricci shrinkers of complex dimension two with nonnegative isotropic curvature.

-\begin{thm} Let $(M^4,g,f)$ be a complete gradient shrinking K\"ahler-Ricci soliton of complex dimension two.
+\begin{cor} Let $(M^4,g,f)$ be a complete gradient shrinking K\"ahler-Ricci soliton of complex dimension two.

-\begin{enumerate} \item[(i)] If $(M^4,g,f)$ has half positive isotropic curvature, then it is, upto automorphisms, the complex projective plane $\CP^2$.
+\begin{enumerate} \item[(i)] If $(M^4,g,f)$ has half positive isotropic curvature, then it is, up to automorphisms, the complex projective space $\CP^2$.

-\item[(ii)] If $(M^4,g,f)$ has nonnegative isotropic curvature, then it is, upto automorphisms, one of the followings: the complex projective plane $\CP^2$, the product $\CP^1 \times \CP^1$, the cylinder $\CP^1 \times \C$, or the Gaussian soliton on $\C^2$.
+\item[(ii)] If $(M^4,g,f)$ has nonnegative isotropic curvature, then it is, up to automorphisms, one of the following: the complex projective space $\CP^2$, the product $\CP^1 \times \CP^1$, the cylinder $\CP^1 \times \C$, or the Gaussian soliton on $\C^2$.